 This is one more element to my recommendations on how to return to your authentic weight and control weight gain throughout your lifetime: reduce how much grain and grain-flour products you eat.
 I am referring to cutting out a lot of the bread, rice, corn, pizza, tortillas, muffins, cakes, and so on to half of what you are likely eating now.

-It’s clear that the epidemic of obesity in the US and around the world began about 60 years ago when we had the Agricultural Revolution that made grains and grain-flour inexpensive and easy to transport.
-Before then, grains and grain-flour products contributed less than a third of the average daily food energy intake for Americans.
+The epidemic of obesity in the US and around the world began about 60 years ago when we had the Agricultural Revolution that made grains and grain flour inexpensive and easy to transport.
+Before then, grains and grain flour products contributed less than a third of the average daily food energy intake for Americans.
 Grains produce a large volume of glucose in your bloodstream, which if not burned quickly, becomes fat that your body stores.
 By reducing your consumption of grains and grain-based foods, you will begin to lose weight while also very likely lowering your blood sugar.

 I suggest you check your weight once a day.
 If there is a wide fluctuation, review the previous few meals you ate and learn from them to see what foods may cause you to gain weight.
 Also, if you know you are going to a celebration or event, eat less in the days before it to compensate for the expected overindulgence of food that day.